numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

   [[1, 2],     [[11, 12],     [[1 * 11 + 2 * 13, 1 * 12 + 2 * 14],
    [3, 4]]  x   [13, 14]]  =   [3 * 11 + 4 * 13, 3 * 12 + 4 * 14]]

+Elementwise multiplication is useful because it fits the common pattern for numerical code: it lets us easily and quickly perform a basic operation (scalar multiplication) on a large number of aligned values without writing a slow and cumbersome ``for`` loop.
+And this fits into a very general schema; e.g., in numpy, all Python operators work elementwise on arrays of all dimensionalities.
+Matrix multiplication is slightly more special-purpose -- it's only defined on 2d arrays, also known as "matrices" -- but still used very heavily across all application areas; mathematically, it's one of the most fundamental operations there is.

-Because Python contains only a single multiplication operator, matrix libraries must decide: use ``*`` for elementwise multiplication, or use ``*`` for matrix multiplication, or use some heuristics to guess on a case-by-case basis.
-For reasons described in more detail below, none of these options is very pleasant.
-And it turns out to make more sense to keep ``*`` for elementwise multiplication (see `Choice of operation`_ below for details).
-Thus, this PEP proposes a new operator ``@`` for matrix multiplication.
+Python, however, contains only a single multiplication operator ``*``, which means that libraries providing array- or matrix-like objects must decide: either use ``*`` for elementwise multiplication, or use ``*`` for matrix multiplication.
+For some libraries -- those which have an explicit focus on a specialized application area where only one of these operations is used -- this may be an easy choice.
+But it turns out that in general-purpose number crunching, both operations are used frequently, and there are strong arguments for using infix rather than function call syntax in both cases, which makes it very unclear which approach is optimal; often it varies on a case-by-case basis.

+Nonetheless, network effects mean that it is very important to have *just one* consistent convention.
+In numpy, for example, it is technically possible to switch between the conventions, because numpy provides two different types: for ``numpy.ndarray`` objects, ``*`` performs elementwise multiplication, and matrix multiplication must use a function call (``numpy.dot``).
+For ``numpy.matrix`` objects, ``*`` performs matrix multiplication, and elementwise multiplication requires function syntax.
+Writing code using ``numpy.ndarray`` works fine.
+Writing code using ``numpy.matrix`` also works fine.
+But trouble begins as soon as we try to put these two pieces of code together.
+Code that expects an ``ndarray`` and gets a ``matrix``, or vice-versa, will not work.
+Keeping track of which functions expect which types and converting back and forth all the time is impossible to get right.
+Functions that defensively try to handle both types as input find themselves floundering into a swamp of ``isinstance`` and ``if`` statements.

+Imagine if PEP 238 had, instead of splitting ``/`` into two operators, ``/`` and ``//``, instead split ``int`` into two types:
+``classic_int``, whose ``__div__`` implemented floor division, and ``new_int``, whose ``__div__`` implemented true division.
+The result would have been chaos.
+This, in a more limited way, is the situation that Python numeric code currently finds itself in.

+In practice, the vast majority of Python number-crunching code has settled on the convention of using ``*`` for elementwise multiplication, and funcall syntax for matrix multiplication (e.g., by using ``numpy.ndarray``).
+This reduces the problems caused by API fragmentation -- but does not eliminate them.
+The strong desire to use infix notation for matrix multiplication has caused a number of libraries to continue to use the opposite convention (e.g., scipy.sparse, pyoperators, pyviennacl), and ``numpy.matrix`` itself is still preferred in many pedagogical contexts.
+Well-written libraries thus must continue to be prepared to deal with both types of objects, and, of course, are also stuck using unpleasant funcall syntax for matrix multiplication.

+This PEP proposes to drain this swamp by splitting ``*`` into two operators, just as was done for ``/``: ``*`` for elementwise multiplication, and ``@`` for matrix multiplication.
+(Why not the reverse?
+Because this way is compatible with the existing consensus, and because it leads to a consistent rule that all scalar operators apply in an elementwise manner to arrays; the opposite convention would lead to more special cases.)

+And now that we understand why matrix multiplication does not use ``*``, the rest of this section focuses on explaining why it is uniquely deserving of a new, dedicated operator.

 Why should matrix multiplication be infix?
 ------------------------------------------

-Currently, most numerical code in Python uses ``*`` for elementwise multiplication, and a function like ``numpy.dot`` for matrix multiplication.
-Why isn't a function good enough?
+Right now, most numerical code in Python uses syntax like ``numpy.dot(a, b)`` or ``a.dot(b)`` to perform matrix multiplication.
+So why isn't a function good enough?

 Matrix multiplication is similar to ordinary arithmetic operations like addition and multiplication on scalars in two ways: (a) it is used very heavily in numerical programs -- often multiple times per line of code -- and (b) it has an ancient and universally adopted tradition of being written using infix syntax.
 This is because, for typical formulas, this notation is dramatically more readable than any function syntax.
-This will be clear from an example.
+An example demonstrates this.

 One of the most useful tools for testing a statistical hypothesis is the linear hypothesis test for OLS regression models.
-If we want to implement this, we will look up some textbook or paper on it, and encounter many mathematical formulas that look like:
+It doesn't really matter what all those words I just said mean; if we find ourselves having to implement this, what we do is look up some textbook or paper on it, and encounter many mathematical formulas that look like: